Matúš Šutaj Eštok: Dismissal of Štefan Hamran

 On 10 October 2023, after then-president of Slovak Police Force Štefan Hamran announced his resignation, Šutaj Eštok dismissed Hamran from his position three days before Hamran's planned retirement and transferred him to the District Directorate of the Slovak Police Force in Poprad.

 The same year on 15 November, Šutaj Eštok has temporarily appointed Ľubomír Solák as president of the Slovak Police Force.
 On 29 November, Šutaj Eštok announced that he appointed Solák as president of Slovak Police Force permanently.
 The former also abolished his positions as first vice president and established a new position of vice president for migration.

 Ministry of Interior

 In the 2023 Slovak parliamentary election, Šutaj Eštok finished tenth place with 27,093 votes, later becoming Minister of Interior of Slovakia.
 He was the first minister of Fico's Fourth Cabinet to face a vote of no confidence.
 The opposition blamed his for unlawfully sacking police investigators working on the corruption cases of previous government of Robert Fico and wasting public resources on ineffective massive migration crackdowns.
 Nonetheless, the no confidence vote failed to gain a majority of votes in the National Council. Šutaj Eštok was also criticised for the measures on the Slovak–Hungarian border, which the opposition considers to be a theatrical measure.

 Personal life

 Šutaj Eštok was married to Martina Jančíková, who worked as an assistant to then-member of Slovak National Council, Erika Jurinová.
-He has two children named Richard and Diana with his partner, Anna.
+He has two children with his partner, Anna.